Pete Reiser: Later life

 Reiser managed in the minors for several years (including the Kokomo Dodgers in 1956–57, among others), winning the 1959 Minor League Manager of the Year Award from The Sporting News.
-He served as a coach on Walter Alston's Los Angeles Dodger staff from 1960 to 1964 (including the 1963 world championship team).
+He served as a coach on Los Angeles Dodger manager Walter Alston's staff from 1960 to 1964 (including the 1963 world championship team).
 However, he was forced out in 1965 as manager of the AAA Spokane Indians as the result of a heart attack.
 His replacement was Duke Snider—the man who had once replaced him as Brooklyn Dodger center fielder.

 When Leo Durocher became manager of the Chicago Cubs in 1966, he brought many of his former players to coach on his staff.
 Reiser was one of them (1966–1969; 1972–1974).
 He also coached for the California Angels in 1970–71.

 In 1981, Lawrence Ritter and Donald Honig included him in their book "The 100 Greatest Baseball Players of All Time."
-They used what they called "Smoky Joe Wood Syndrome" to explain why a truly exceptional player whose career was curtailed by injury—despite not having had career statistics that would quantitatively rank him with the all-time greats—should nonetheless be included on their list.
+They used what they called "Smoky Joe Wood Syndrome" to explain why a truly exceptional player whose career was curtailed by injury—despite not having had career statistics that would rank him with the all-time greats—should nonetheless be included on their list.

 Reiser died in Palm Springs, California, of respiratory disease at 62, and was buried at Desert Memorial Park in Cathedral City, California.